fmalina/revisions-blocl/help/plus.md

 Plus membership.
 How does it work?
 ==================================
 Blocl offers a plus membership to help users succeeding faster and support the security of the service.

 **Featured adverts** are highlighted on top of search results.
 These are all **free to contact** without any upgrade prompts.
 Other active adverts are free to contact as well.
-However you will be asked to upgrade and pass address verification.
+However, you will be asked to upgrade and pass address verification.
 If you choose to send messages for free, the recipient will be prompted to become a premium member to read the message.

 If you received a message that prompts you to check the premium membership, it means both of you are basic members and message is still held back.
 One needs to